riheldo/angular-coding-prompt/README.md

 - The application should use RxJS and reactive programming patterns to display and update elements

 - Use component structure with a smart/dumb component approach in mind

+## Extra

+- If time allows, create a product details page that will show all the product information